plechi/mini-geocoder/README.md

 ```

 With that configuration (and additional indices for the hstore columns), a single geocoding operation takes an average of 760ms, reverse geocoding up to 2600ms,
 thats far to long.
-To speed up things, create a optimized table ad reach about 20 ms for geocoding and 120ms for reverse geocoding.
+To speed things up, a optimized table should be created and this results in about 20 ms for geocoding and 120ms for reverse geocoding.

 Performance improvements:
  - precalculated Point for reverse geocoding